kaitmore/multimesh-workshop/workshop.md

 ...
 ```

 The Ping Pong sidecar knows about 2 other `clusters`: GM Control (`xds_cluster`), e.g., the thing that gave it it's configuration, and the actual Ping Pong `service`.
-From the Ping Pong sidecar's point of view, these are the only clusters that exist in the mesh!
+From the Ping Pong sidecar's point of view, these are the only clusters that exist in the mesh.

 To get a service to "know about" another and end up in that list of clusters, we need to configure 3 objects: `cluster`, `route`, and `shared_rules`.
 If you scroll back up to the Ping Pong configuration diagram, you'll see how the route is really the link between the service and the cluster.